 - Editing a large body of images from a personal project down to a select few.

 The Maine seacoast is an ideal place to develop the skills for completing a photo essay.
 The area has a wealth of visual opportunities, whether landscapes, communities that are subcultures, aging buildings, or local characters.
-Students may also find subjects at the nearby Windsor (Maine) Fair, which is happening during the class.
+Students may also find subjects at the nearby Lobster Festival, which is happening during the class.